-They can be pretty much replaced with text content that don’t cause load to the server.
-Check out Michael Martin‘s 13 Tags to delete from your WordPress Blog
+They can be pretty much replaced with text content that doesn’t cause the load to the server.

 Last but not least…

-Here are some useful web services and tools that gives you a broader perspective and better analyzation to help you in web optimization.
+Here are some useful web services and tools that give you a broader perspective and better analysis to help you in web optimization.

 YSlow analyzes web pages and suggests ways to improve their performance based on a set of rules for high performance web pages.
 It gives you a good idea what needs to be done in order for the website to load faster.